Travel Transportation Mcp

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-No annotations are present, and the description does not disclose any behavioral traits such as side effects, authentication needs, or response format.
-The agent has no insight into the tool's behavior.
+No annotations exist, and the description does not disclose any behavioral traits such as side effects, return format, or error conditions.
+The tool performs a check, but no details on what it affects or requires.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.